KamilWojtalak/Personify/README.md

 - TODO: fix fixed numbers like Total Contacts
 - TODO: modify fixed section "Recent Contacts"
 - TODO: add API resources (in PersonaTypeController)
+- TODO it should come from an ENUM
+- TODO every Eloquent query have to have select(...)